Table of Contents

-At a time when society is increasingly time poor, managing your finances can be neglected to the bottom of your to-do list due to the misconceptions that you need a large lump sum to start investing, and the time and expertise to time the market perfectly.
+At a time when society is increasingly time-poor, managing your finances can be pushed to the bottom of your to-do list due to the misconception that you need a large lump sum to start investing, and the expertise to time your movements in the market perfectly.

 Instead, regular investing can be an easy way to grow your money more efficiently, especially if you’re making the most of your ISA allowance.